 Individuals who make a submission during the EIS process are able to later object to the approval of an EA for a mining project in the Land Court, or appeal to the Land Court about a decision to approve an EA for a petroleum project.

 In some circumstances, making a submission on the EIS may be the only opportunity for the public to make a submission about a proposed project on environmental grounds.
 This is because there is no ability to make a submission on the environmental authority if:

 - the project’s environmental risks of the activities have not changed since they were assessed in the EIS

 - the way the activities will be carried out has changed, the change is unlikely to attract a submission.

 The Coordinator-General will write an evaluation report on the EIS, and can recommend either the project proceed subject to conditions and recommendations or be refused.

 - Opportunities for community participation on projects that require an environmental impact statement under the State Development and Public Works Organisation Act 1971 (PDF, 268KB)

-- Process for projects environmental impact statement (PDF, 278KB)
+- Process for projects requiring an environmental impact statement (PDF, 278KB)